Videos

 Introducing these parts of a sentence through a video or catchy tune can be the perfect way to set up the lesson.

-To watch some of the videos listed below, you may need a membership, but many times these sites have a free trial membership you can sign up for.
+To watch some of the videos listed below, you may need a membership.
+Many times these sites have a free trial membership you can sign up for.

 - Brainpop has a quick two minute video that explains exactly what complete subject, complete predicate, simple subject, and simple predicate are.
 It's an easy way to introduce these parts of a sentence to your students.